 Pragmatic web.
 The Pragmatic Web consists of the tools, practices and theories describing why and how people use information.

 However, if you’re willing to evolve how you approach innovation, it can be your biggest opportunity.
-This isn’t a “sky is falling” warning because for many, the Internet of Things (Web 3.0) will represent a Cambrian-like era of technological evolution and revolution.
 What is Web 3.0, anyway?
 Unfortunately, to understand Web 3.0, people need to first understand Web 2.0.
 A difficult enough task in itself, but luckily there is a simple enough analogy to help clarify.
 Before the term Web 2.0 first surfaced in 1999, the internet can be described as being similar to a huge library; there is access to a wealth of information, but only if you know where to find it.
 The worldwide web offered a completely passive experience for the user, and if it did not have what you were looking for, then tough luck.
 Web 2.0 was not a change in technical specification of the worldwide web, but a change in the philosophy of software developers and web users.

 It brought a deluge of user-generated web content in the form of social networking sites, such as Facebook, blogs, wikis and video sharing sites, such as YouTube.
 Forecast 2020: Web 3.0+ and Collective Intelligence « simple processes.
 “We know what we are, but we know not what we may become” – Shakespeare The ancient Chinese curse or saying — “May you live in interesting times.” — is upon us.